pow-auth/pow/README.md

 That's it!
 Run `mix ecto.setup`, and you can now visit `http://localhost:4000/registrations/new`, and create a new user.

-By default, Authex will only expose files that are absolutely necessary, but you can expose other files such as user schema/context, views, etc using the `mix authex.install` command.
+By default, Authex will only expose files that are absolutely necessary, but you can expose other files such as views and templates using the `mix authex.phoenix.install` command.

 ## Configuration